 Why is there a gate and a gate pass required to enter?

 Because there are many programs, performances and lectures that occur everyday at Chautauqua, there is a fee to enter on the grounds.
 However, the CSOA residency program includes a gate pass worth over $5,000 for the summer.

 I just want to make work in isolation.
 Can I do that at Chautauqua?

 If you want to be completely isolated, this residency isn’t for you.
 We recommend artists who are community-minded, open, and want to share to apply.

 Will I have any time to actually work in my studio?

 Can I bring my family to Chautauqua?

 Yes, however, your family must secure their own room/housing and purchase a gate pass to attend any CHQ Institution programming.

 What happens after I attend the Chautauqua School of Art residency program?

-We continue to stay in touch and give as many opportunities as possible to our alumni including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities), work in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
+We continue to stay in touch as much as possible and give as many opportunities as we can to our alumni including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities) or work with us in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
 We believe in long relationships with our alumni and welcome them back to visit.

 I have some questions that are not being answered here.
 May I talk with someone with my specific questions?